cferdinandi/tabby/README.md

 Tabby follows the same coding conventions as [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_tabby.css` file right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

-Tabby also requires [classList.js](https://github.com/eligrey/classList.js), a polyfill that extends `classList` support back to IE8.
+Tabby also requires [classList.js](https://github.com/eligrey/classList.js) and `bind-polyfill.js`, polyfills that extend ECMAScript 5 API support to more browsers.

 ### 2. Add the markup to your HTML.